velartrill/velartrill.github.io/orig/conspirators.md

 "I… suppose not."

 "Down here."
 He tugs my arm, and we turn right towards a flight of stairs down into the Underground.
-The little voice in the back of my head pipes up again and I rummage in my purse for my passbook -- my *real* fake one, not my government-issue fake one that's almost certainly being tracked -- to reassure myself it's stamped with this moon's rail passes.
+The little voice in the back of my head pipes up again and I rummage in my purse for my passbook -- my *real* fake one, not my government-issue fake one that's almost certainly being discreetly tracked -- to reassure myself it's stamped with this moon's rail passes.
 With stakes this high, getting caught out on a *fare evasion charge* would be the height of all irony.

 But the stamps are there all right, up in the corner next to a filled-up ration debit, and I breathe a quiet sigh of relief as I slip it back into my purse.
 "Which line?"
 I ask Lena, and he points.